 - Students serve as service leaders at area community partner agencies, recruiting, transporting and helping to facilitate additional student volunteers and interns.

 - Work study awards or stipends of up to $1,800 a year at hourly wages are provided to eligible students on a selective basis for their work with partner agencies.

 Engage in related academic coursework and skill building:

 - Students participate in and attend annual ethics’ theme events.
 The 2013-2014 ethics’ theme is Ability and Disability.

 - Students are strongly encouraged to take an ethics course from the ethics’ minor (Engaged Citizenship or Ethical Thinking), or an ethics’ course from within their major or minor.

 - All Hiram Service Leaders are required to write monthly articles high-lighting the agency they serve and collaborative efforts between the agency they serve and Hiram College.

 Participation in retreats and professional development:

-- Annual fall and winter retreats orient Service Leaders and build community.
+- Annual fall service retreats orient Service Leaders and build community.